taniamadaan/HealthGuardian-AI/diary/Day02.md

 ---

-##  Plan for Tomorrow

-- Select and organize the diabetes dataset.
-- Load the dataset using Pandas.
-- Explore the dataset structure.
-- Study dataset features.
-- Begin data preprocessing and exploratory data analysis.

----

 ##  Reflection

 Today was an important milestone in my Machine Learning journey.
 Along with strengthening my Python fundamentals, I finalized my project idea after evaluating different possibilities and discussing them with my trainer.
 Receiving approval for the project increased my confidence, and I am excited to start working with real-world healthcare data in the upcoming sessions.